 In an institution as large and diverse as the University of Georgia, there is a great need for academic and student support services of many kinds.
 Academic advising is crucial to all students, and our office supports the work of dedicated advisors on all of our campuses.
-Our Pre-Law Advising Program and Premedical Studies Program offers students courses and resources to prepare for law or medical school.
 The Office of the Vice President for Instruction is also responsible for the university's academic honesty procedures known as, A Culture of Honesty.
 Additionally, students needing extra assistance to be academically successful can visit our Division of Academic Enhancement to receive help from expert faculty and staff.

 Use the UGA Bulletin to explore and compare majors, minors and certificates, as well as to research courses to take.